Mars-Zero/SignLanguageTranslator/README.md

 - button that opens a pop-up with the usage instructions for the app
 - a text component, where the translation will be displayed

+## Backend
+- the `backend/` directory
+A Flask server for processing and classifying images.
+The server allows users to upload images from the frontend of the app, after which the server processes them using an AI model.
+The server includes the following routes:

+### /upload:
+- Method: POST
+- Allows users to upload images for processing.
+The Flask application is configured with a folder named “uploads”, where the uploaded images are stored.
+After retrieving the image from the request, the function check_filename is called to verify if the file name matches the desired extensions (.png, .jpg, .jpeg).
+- A counter is appended to the file name, incremented with each upload, ensuring that the images are processed in the order they were sent.
+The uploaded image is then saved to the folder.
+- Responds with a success message or an error message, depending on the file's validity (existence and correct file name).

+### /translate:
+- Method: GET
+- Iterates through all the files saved in the folder using a classification list, leveraging a function from the AI model to classify each image.
+The highest-probability prediction (usually the first result) is appended to the list.
+- The results are concatenated and formatted into a string, which is then passed to the `call_openai_model` function from the AI module to generate a translation.
+- Returns the content of the translation in JSON format.

 ### Translation Workflow
 1. Open the app.